 3. Avoid Lonely ATM Machines

-Criminals like to target low hanging, easy fruit.
-The highest rate of card skimming theft is from non-bank ATM machines that are located in hard to see obscure spots or gas pumps that are furthest away from the service centers view.
+Criminals like to target low-hanging, easy fruit.
+The highest rate of card skimming theft is from non-bank ATM machines that are located in hard-to-see obscure spots or gas pumps that are furthest away from the service center’s view.
 Avoid when possible any of these machines, but if that is not an option then a quick inspection of the machine’s card reader and keypad for any abnormalities or flaws.
-If you find any of these things to be out of place, letting the service station or business owner know who should then contact the local authorities.
+If you find any of these things to be out of place, let the service station or business owner know who should then contact the local authorities.
 For a very in-depth picture gallery showing what card skimmer devices look like check out Krebson security’s gallery Here.

-If you’re itnerested in how our government is fighting against card skimmers, learn more by reading about operation deep impact.
+If you’re interested in how our government is fighting against card skimmers, learn more by reading about operation deep impact.

 Thank you for taking the time to learn more about our ever-changing industry!
-If you found any of this information useful or interesting, then please consider subscribing below, or follow us on any of our social medias!
+If you found any of this information useful or interesting, then please consider subscribing below, or follow us on any of our social media accounts!